6 Parties and authority¶

 NonTransitive so the transaction fails.

-In 7 Composing choices you will finally put everything you have learned together to build a simple asset holding and trading model akin to that in the IOU Quickstart Tutorial.
+In 7 Composing choices you will put everything you have learned together to build a simple asset holding and trading model akin to that in the IOU Quickstart Tutorial.
 In that context you’ll learn a bit more about the

 Update action and how to use it to compose transactions, as well as about privacy on DAML ledgers.